-All professional staff must have completed at least 6 CPE Exchange Day requirements (6 in content, 6 in instructional technology, and 6 in choice) outside of the contract day (summer, evenings, weekends, and/or holidays) by December 4, 2023.
-Paraprofessional and auxiliary staff should discuss Exchange Day parameters with their supervisor(s).

-Since January 2nd is a paid contract day, eligible employees not completing at least 6 of the required 18 hours of professional learning and/or not appropriately entering the hours into Eduphoria!
-Strive 10 workdays prior to the Exchange Day will be docked state personal leave or, if no personal leave is available, salary.
+- All professional staff must have completed at least 12 CPE Exchange Day requirements (6 in content, 6 in instructional technology, and 6 in choice) outside of the contract day (summer, evenings, weekends, and/or holidays) by December 6, 2024.
+Paraprofessional and auxiliary staff should discuss Exchange Day parameters with their supervisor(s). - Since January 6th are paid contract days, eligible employees not completing at least 12 of the required 18 hours of professional learning and/or not appropriately entering the hours into Strive 10 workdays prior to the Exchange Day will be docked state personal leave or, if no personal leave is available, salary.